 Long-term business value is the result of ERP.

-The discovery phase is mega important not only from a software auditing perspective but also from a desired future outcomes point of view.
+The discovery phase is mega important not only from a software auditing perspective but also from a desired future outcomes perspective.

 A careful review of each detail of your systems and processes, as well as higher-level business mission considerations, requires a carefully woven solutions process.